 - D. Vats.
 (2017) Geometric Ergodicity of Gibbs Samplers in Bayesian Penalized Regression Models.
 Electronic Journal of Statistics, 11 (2) 4033-4064.
 Read Here.

-- R Package mcmcse: Monte Carlo standard errors in Markov chain Monte Carlo (with J. M. Flegal, John Hughes, and Ning Dai). vignette.
+- R Package mcmcse: Monte Carlo standard errors in Markov chain Monte Carlo (with J. M. Flegal, John Hughes, and Ning Dai).
+GitHub. vignette.